-In other words, a child will begin to use a toy or an object in the way its intended.
-For example, roll a toy car, stack blocks, throw or roll a ball, read a book, pound a hammer, etc…
+In other words, a child will begin to use a toy or an object in the way it’s intended.
+For example, push a toy car, stack blocks, throw or roll a ball, read a book, pound a hammer, etc…

 If you’ve been following this hierarchy, a child is already doing these things.
 If not, he or she isn’t ready for pretend play!
 BACK UP to the earlier kinds of play.
 Listen to the previous shows in this series for ideas.

 - Help a child learn to use objects herself.

 It may help to think of this as “on” or “to” herself.
 Begin with familiar objects from daily routines: